wp-plugins/easy-heads-up-bar/readme.txt

 * Add images to bar
 * Use another plugin's shortcodes in bar
 * Choose between the top or the bottom of a page to display your bar
-* Allow your users to hide and unhide the Heads Up Bar
+* Allow your users to hide or show the Heads Up Bar

 == Installation ==

-Install the plugin via WordPress's installation system then activate it
+Install the plugin via WordPress's installation system then activate it.

 =OR=